04 Feb The Only Retail Calendar You Need for 2019

 - Summer and winter sales…

 And much more!
-And, furthermore, international dates: all the India festivals, USA famous days… You will have all the necesary information for your holiday marketing and your seasonal campaigns, even special promotions will be easier with this calendar.
+And, furthermore, international dates: all the Indian festivals, USA holidays… You will have all the necessary information for your holiday marketing and your seasonal campaigns.
+Even special promotions will be easier with this calendar!

 April 22nd is Earth Day, which is a nice time to try and market your way to doing some good in the world.
 Just like Ikea did with this campaign.